creechy/rollback-henplus-plugin/README.md

 ### Usage ###

-When enabled, the plugin will automatically register a new session `rollback` session property for each connection you make.
+When enabled, the plugin will automatically register a new `rollback` session property for each connection you make.

 By default, it will be set to `off`, meaning, don't attempt to rollback on any error.